ciromattia/kcc/README.md

 ## COPYRIGHT

-Copyright (c) 2012-2013 Ciro Mattia Gonano.
-See LICENSE.txt for further details.
+Copyright (c) 2012-2013 Ciro Mattia Gonano with further contributions by Paweł Jastrzębski.
-Contributions by Paweł Jastrzębski.
+KCC is released under ISC LICENSE; see LICENSE.txt for further details.